fmfi-compbio/mcdp2/README.md

 # MCDP2
-## A tool to compute p-values for number of overlaps between two genome annotations
+## A tool to compute p-values for number of overlaps or number of shared bases between two genome annotations

 ## Install